The O'Hare Airport Transit System (ATS or “people mover) is closed 24/7 to finalize modernization efforts and expansion of the system.

 - Buses arrive every 5-15 min

-- Bus stops are located on both the upper level and the lower level, depending on the route:
+- Bus stops are located on both the upper level and the lower level, depending on the route and terminal:

--Buses that travel between terminals and all other remote parking lots (E, G, H) stop on upper level
+- Buses to all terminals and all other remote parking lots (E, G, H) stop on upper level from the domestic terminals (1,2 & 3) and lower level in Terminal 5.

 If connecting between domestic Terminals 1, 2 & 3, you DON’T have to leave the secured side and take the shuttle buses, you can simply follow the overhead signage to guide you between all domestic terminals.

 The CDA is committed to providing a quick and reliable bus shuttle service as the ATS modernization is finalized.
-The new ATS is scheduled to return to servcie in early 2020.
+The new ATS is scheduled to return to service in early 2020.

 Look for this sign when trying to locate the Transit System.